husfuu/go-biodata-cli/README.md

 # Go-Biodata-CLI

-A CLI app that can operate simple create, read, update and delete data with JSON data.
+A CLI app that can operate simple create, read, update and delete JSON data.

 ## Running this project locally